-Third, the Working Group agreed to establish an Advisory Centre for International Investment Law that mirrors the Advisory Centre at the WTO, which provides legal assistance to developing countries involved in WTO disputes.
+Third, the Working Group supports the establishment of an Advisory Centre for International Investment Law that mirrors the Advisory Centre at the WTO, which provides legal assistance to developing countries involved in WTO disputes.

-The first round of discussions have taken place and the first contours of the Advisory Centre for International Investment Law have become visible.
+The first contours of the Advisory Centre for International Investment Law have become visible.
 There is broad agreement that it should provide legal assistance to developing countries in investment disputes and that it should provide a forum for the avoidance of disputes by offering mediation and other Alternative Dispute Resolution (ADR) mechanisms.
 In addition, this Advisory Centre should also provide training and outreach activities for government lawyers of developing countries.